arkinmodi/level2StreamSelector/README.md

 ## Overview
 A python 3 program to allocate engineering students from first year into their second year programs.

+## How To Run
+To run the test:

+    make test

+To make the docs with doxygen:

+    make doc

+To removed the docs:

+    make clean

 ## How It Works
 In the McMaster University Engineering Program, the first year is general engineering.
 In second year, the students get to specialize into 1 of 7 programs.
 Due to limited capacity of each stream, not all students can be allocated to their first choice.